Meet your library

 Instructions: library introduction, instruction videos and information skills

-Would you like to see the above mentioned video, or more videos?
+Would you like to see more videos?
 The library offers several practicals to help you get a flying start.
 You will find all our videos on the library website > Support > Tutorials and Manuals > Library instruction videos.

 Searching for, finding and processing information is the key to your study.
 The University Library therefore offers you a wide range of workshops and courses.